ESL Pro League Season 4: Format

 The format was slightly different to the previous renditions of the tournament.

 Each continent featured the top 11 teams from ESL Pro League Season 3, one team from the ESEA Season 21: Premier Division Qualifier, one team from the ESL Pro League Season 3 Relegation, and one team from the Wild Card Qualifier.
 Teams within each continent played each other twice to determine the top four qualifiers to the Finals in Brazil.
-There was be a total of nine weeks in this phase of the tournament.
+There was a total of nine weeks in this phase of the tournament.
 All games were played online.

 Teams that placed seventh to eleventh are automatically invited to next season's ESL Pro League.
 12th and 13th place are invited to Season 4's Relegation and 14th place will be placed in the ESEA Premier Season 24.

 The Finals consisted of twelve teams, six from Europe and six from North America.
 These teams were separated into two groups.
 The group stage consisted of every team in each group playing against each other.
 The top three teams in each group moved on to the Playoffs.
 The knockout stages were a best of three format.
 All games in the Finals were played offline.
 The top team in each group received a bye and automatically moved onto the Semifinals.
 The other four teams played in the Round of Six.
 The winners of those two games moved on to the Semifinals, and the winner of the Semifinals moved onto the Finals.